modin-project/unidist/docs/index.rst

       unidist.init() # Initialize unidist's backend.

-      @unidist.remote # Apply a decorator to make `foo` remote function. def foo(x):
+      @unidist.remote # Apply a decorator to make `foo` a remote function. def foo(x):
          return x * x

       # This will run `foo` on a pool of workers in parallel;
-      # `refs` will contain object references to actual data
+      # `refs` will contain object references to actual data.
       refs = [foo.remote(i) for i in range(4)]

       # Get materialized result.